schlummer13/fastblocks/README.md

-# FastBlocks for FastAPI
+# FastBlocksManager for FastAPI

-**FastBlocks** is a Python library specifically designed to integrate seamlessly with FastAPI, allowing you to efficiently store, retrieve, and delete images in WebP format.
+**FastBlocksManager** is a Python library specifically designed to integrate seamlessly with FastAPI, allowing you to efficiently store, retrieve, and delete images in WebP format.
 This library utilizes block-based storage, compression, encryption, and in-memory caching to manage image data efficiently, providing modern streaming responses for optimal performance.

 ## Features